rakhimov/scram/doc/fta_mcs_algorithm.rst

 up their calculations; however, this may lead to inaccuracies in overall analysis.
 There seem not to be overall consensus on these approximations over all the tools that use this algorithm.
-The MOCUS algorithm is used by many FTA tools, such as RiskSpectrum, SAPHIRE and XFTA.
+The MOCUS algorithm is used by many FTA tools, such as RiskSpectrum and SAPHIRE.

 The second algorithm uses various types of the Binary Decision Diagram (BDD) for Boolean operations.
 This is a bottom-up algorithm that is